Bianca Jones Marlin: Postdoctoral research

-From 2016-2020, Marlin was a Postdoctoral Research Fellow at Columbia University under the mentorship of Nobel Laureate Richard Axel.
+From 2016 to 2020, Marlin was a Postdoctoral Research Fellow at Columbia University under the mentorship of Nobel Laureate Richard Axel.
 In Axel's lab, Marlin explored how trauma experienced by parents is passed to subsequent generations (i.e., transgenerationally) through epigenetic mechanisms.
 Marlin and team paired odor cues with a shock in adult mice, and then subsequently studied the neural and behavioral changes in offspring, who had never experienced the shock-odor pairing.
 Marlin's work on this subject has been featured in popular media including Science Friday and The Washington Post.

 Faculty research

 In 2020, Marlin joined the faculty at Columbia University in the departments of Psychology and Neuroscience.
 The Marlin Lab at the Zuckerman Institute continues to explore how organisms unlock innate behaviors at appropriate times, and how learned information is passed to subsequent generations via transgenerational epigenetic inheritance using a combination of neural imaging, behavior, and molecular genetics.